QuentinRa/blog.quentinra.dev/info/css/index.md

 <td>

 <b>Joker selector</b> 🃏<br>
-I may be the one one calling it like that.<br>
+I'm the only one calling it like that 😶.<br>
 You can use `*` to select everything <br>
 (🤮 you should use body/html instead of `*`)
 </td>